sage-code/maj/alphabet.md

 * Sound "g"  is post-alveolar affricate like "ge"  in "generator",
 * Sound `q`  is plosive uvular like "gu" in `guitar`
 * Sound `k`  is fricative "ch" like "k" in "back", "sky",
+* Sound `x`  is fricative post-alveolar "sh" in "she".
 * Sound `w`  is voiced labial-velar like "w" in "whiskey".

 **Trilled R**